ThePhD/ThePhD.github.io/_posts/2021-06-30-Encodings with ztd text.markdown

 [![A package transcribed with Mojibake by a Postal Worker, that is then hand-translated by to the Cyrillic it was meant to use, on its way to Russia from Paris.](/assets/img/2021/06/ztd.text%20docs%20-%20bad%20package.png)](https://ztdtext.readthedocs.io/en/latest/design/loss.html)

-I'm not going to spend the next 30 years of my life apologizing and bowing my head in shame to a bunch of developers, postal workers, people whose names come out as "MichaÅ‚", and other shenanigans because we decided the only encoding that matters is Unicode and everyone else who needs to get to Unicode can pound sand.
+I'm not going to spend the next 30 years of my life apologizing and bowing my head in shame to a bunch of developers, postal workers, people whose names come out as "MichaÅ", and other shenanigans because we decided the only encoding that matters is Unicode and everyone else who needs to get to Unicode can pound sand.
+If you wanted the cheap way out you should have went to go play with a new programming language ecosystem, where everything is new and fresh and untainted and you don't have to give a damn about legacy and your strings can be UTF-8 all the time.
+But this is for C and C++, and it's painful and burdened with legacy and you don't just get to tell everyone whose been investing in your programming languages for decades to Go Eat Shit Because It's Unicode Only Time Babyyyy!!

 Daiko Ueno, Bruno Haible, rmf, and several others already paved the way and proved out this design decades ago when they released their library (iconv, libogonek, and more).
 People with legacy encodings need a way out too, and denying them that way out because "boo hoo, complexity!" is the worst design cop out I've ever had the extreme displeasure of listening to.
 I refuse to suffer such claims from a body that fashions itself is the pinnacle of Library Designers for code that is meant to Sit Beneath All Devices And Work For Everyone.
 Do it right, with empathy and conviction for the people YOU put in this situation, or don't bother at all.
 I am not asking for liberation for handling text in C and C++: I am demanding it.
 It will be given to me and my peers.
 If not because someone else decided to do it,